przemyslawcukierski98/SalesOfFlats/README.md

 - monitoring the health of applications using the Health Check mechanism
 - NLog data logging
 - application testing using unit tests and integration tests
+- extension of Swagger documentation to better describe endpoints